dawid-bytys/stati/README.md

 3. Use Command + Option + I (Mac) or Control + Shift + I or F12 to open the browser's developer tools.
 4. Access the "Storage" section within the developer tools menu.
 5. Locate and copy the value of "sp_dc" cookie.
-6. Ensure to close the window without logging out to keep the cookies valid.
+6. Ensure to close the window without logging out to keep the cookie valid.

 ## Figma design for this app